 Milwaukee Brewers' Bernie Brewer

 MLB mascot Bernie Brewer will appear at your corporate party or other private event for $275, or $175 for a nonprofit event.
 The maximum time Bernie will stick around is one hour, according to the Brewers official website.
-He won’t travel more than an hour away from Miller Park, and he requires a free parking spot and a changing area with 10-foot-high ceilings.
+This mascot won’t travel more than an hour away from Miller Park and requires a free parking spot and a changing area with 10-foot-high ceilings.

 Bernie’s overall salary hasn’t been reported.